Types of Memory in Computer Architecture

 Translation Lookaside Buffer (TLB)

 To read data or instructions out of memory, the processor usually has to consult a large mapping table to know where to go.
 A TLB caches commonly needed memory mappings to speed up this process.

 RAM is volatile memory which is fast for the processor to access, although not as fast as the memory types which are physically integrated with the CPU.
 Modern computers may have anything from 512MB to over 256GB of RAM.
 It is volatile memory which means that it doesn't preserve data when it loses power.

 RAM is made up of addressable blocks of memory which can store values.
-Each individual block is assigned a physical address.
-However we don’t give programs this physical address, instead we use virtual addresses.
+Each block is assigned a physical address.
+However, we don't give programs this physical address - instead, we use virtual addresses.
 Virtual addressing provides a layer of abstraction and lets us have lots of different programs sharing the same physical address space.
 The CPU will typically have a memory management unit (MMU) to provide translation between virtual addresses and physical addresses.

-In modern software architectures, it also is increasingly common to use network or ‘cloud’ based storage which adds additional latency.
+In modern architectures, it also is increasingly common to use network or 'cloud' based storage, which adds additional latency.